emrgnt-cmplxty/fermi/docs/0.old/contracts/workspaces.md

 ## Running on Testnet

-Axion Workspaces is set up so that you can write tests once and run them against a local Sandbox node (the default behavior) or against [Axion TestNet](https://docs.near.org/docs/concepts/networks).
+Fermi Workspaces is set up so that you can write tests once and run them against a local Sandbox node (the default behavior) or against [Fermi TestNet](https://docs.near.org/docs/concepts/networks).
 Some reasons this might be helpful:

 * Gives higher confidence that your contracts work as expected
 * You can test against deployed testnet contracts